-At this time, due to the costs of the drilling program and the related assay work incurred after the year end, the Company's cash on hand has declined from the year-end level and management is attempting to seek additional interest in funding new work planned.
 On July 16, 2009, the Company announced that it had signed a letter of intent to acquire a second property representing 100% of the core claims in the Coneto silver-gold camp in Durango, Mexico.
 New work on this property, when the acquisition is completed will also warrant additional funding.
 The terms of the Coneto acquisition call for the issuance of 11,000,000 common shares of the Company in exchange for the 100% interest.

-The Company does not have adequate funds on hand presently to sustain its corporate operations nor to fund new exploration work on its properties.
-Management believes that the Company will require substantial funding to undertake new exploration work in fiscal 2010.
+Currently, the Company does not have adequate funds on hand to sustain its corporate operations and to fund new exploration work on its properties.
+Management believes that the Company will require substantial funding to undertake new exploration work in fiscal 2010 and is planning to raise additional capital in the near future by means of a private placement.

 While there has been great volatility in the stock markets, which would raise questions about the Company's ability to raise new capital and thereby sustain or expand its operations, the Company has received indications from current and interested investors of their willingness to invest further in the Company due to its pending agreement to purchase 100% of the core mineral concessions within the Coneto silver-gold mining camp.
-Furthermore, this year, there have been numerous public financings completed by major mining companies and by junior companies, adding further support to this market-receptive perspective.
-However, there is no certainty that the Company will be successful in its efforts to raise capital if needed, which would cause the Company to reconsider its viability as a going concern at that time and how best to sustain its reduced level of operations, pending a return to better market conditions where a financing could be completed.
+Furthermore, there have been numerous public financings recently completed by major mining companies and by junior companies, adding further support to this market-receptive perspective.
+However, there is no certainty that the Company will be successful in its efforts to raise the capital needed, which would cause the Company to reconsider its viability as a going concern at that time and how best to sustain its reduced level of operations, pending a return to better market conditions where a financing could be completed.